top of page

 • Apr 24

-As floral designers we live and breath everything about flowers.
-But we have a serious love for plants too!
+As floral designers, we live and breathe everything about flowers.
+However, our passion extends beyond just flowers—we have a serious love for plants, too!
 Have you heard that keeping certain plants in your home can be beneficial to your health?
-We all learn in science class that plants produce oxygen, but they can also remove toxins.
-Check these superstars for clean air!
+We all learned in science class that plants produce oxygen.
+But did you know they can also remove harmful toxins from the air?
+Let’s explore some superstars for clean air!

-Spathiphyllum (Peace Lily) - These beautiful and easy to maintain plants produce lovely white flowers.
-We particularly love the variety, Domino Spathiphyllum.
-Keep the soil moist but not wet.
-If you forget to water, they'll remind you with droopy leaves.
-These wonderful plants remove a variety of toxins such as; ammonia, acetone and formaldehyde.
+These beautiful and easy-to-maintain plants produce lovely white flowers.
+We particularly love the variety Domino Spathiphyllum.
+To keep them thriving, ensure the soil is moist but not overly wet.
+If you forget to water, they’ll remind you with droopy leaves.
+These wonderful plants remove a variety of toxins, such as ammonia, acetone, and formaldehyde.

 Spathiphyllum